bhdirect-ebooks/dev-docs/source/process/epub_dir.md

 ### handle-ocr

-The handle-ocr script helps bridge the gap between the work of the OCR team and our development process.
+The **handle-ocr** script helps bridge the gap between the work of the OCR team and our development process.
 Files from OCR are usually exported in a .docx format, and handle-ocr will convert these .docx files into html markup.

-The script operates on a folder/directory, so usually it's best to create a folder within your projects `src` directory, and insert the .docx files there.
+The script operates on a folder/directory, so usually it's best to create a folder within your project's `src` directory, and insert the .docx files there.

 Then, from the command line, `cd` into the folder containing the .docx file(s), and run `handle-ocr`.
 You should find a new html file within that same folder, and is available to be copied and prepped for the **split-files** script.